Choose the Right Trailer to Haul Your Construction Equipment

 Anything that’s oversize must travel on a specialized RGN trailer, like a lowboy or a multi-axle trailer.
 The largest RGN trailers have more than 20 axles and stretch to more than 65 feet.
 Cargo weighing up to 150,00 pounds or more can be transferred on a specialized RGN trailer.

-Step Deck Trailers: Nice for Mid-Sized Equipment
+Step Deck Trailers: Excellent Choice for Mid-Size Construction Equipment

 Step-deck trailers can transport a maximum of 48,000 pounds.
 A step-deck trailer can transport cargo that doesn’t exceed 10 feet in height or 8 ½ feet in width.
 Step-deck trailers usually are 48 feet long, which includes an 11-foot deck and a 37-foot well.
 Step-deck trailers allow you to drive or tow your equipment aboard using ramps.
 Since the ramps are fairly steep, machinery with little ground clearance is difficult to load on a step-deck trailer.
 Step-deck trailers are more adaptable than flatbed trailers to your construction equipment’s dimensions.
 For construction equipment, step-deck trailers can be used to transport: • Easier to load via forklift • Can transports taller loads without requiring additional permits • Suitable for towing a wide variety of equipment • Goods can be stacked on the lower level to transport more at a time